 The terrestrial portion of the project area currently supports limited annual grassland and oak woodland.
-The annual grassland is characterized species such as ripgut brome, wild oat, and various forbs.
+The annual grassland is characterized by species such as ripgut brome, wild oat, and various forbs.
 The oak woodland in the project area occurs as single trees to small patches.
 Typically the understory is dominated by annual grass and other forbs and shrubs such as elderberry.

-The in-reservoir portion of the project area does not contain any vegetation.
+The in-reservoir portion of the project area for the spur dike does not contain any vegetation.
 However, during prolonged low water periods willows occasionally colonize within the reservoir area.